gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

-- add input source sets to binaries.
+- Add input source sets to binaries.
-- move source sets from `cpp.sourceSets` container to `source` container.
+- Move source sets from `cpp.sourceSets` container to `source` container.
-- linker to use for GCC toolchain, when no C++ is present
+- Linker to use for GCC toolchain, when no C++ is present
-- must use the C compiler and C++ compiler from the same toolchain for a given binary.
+- Must use the C compiler and C++ compiler from the same toolchain for a given binary.
-- need separate compiler options for C and C++.
+- Need separate compiler options for C and C++.
-- need shared compiler options for C and C++.
+- Need shared compiler options for C and C++.
+- Add compile dependencies for each source set.

 ## Test cases